Skew product Smale endomorphisms over countable shifts of finite type: Skew product Smale Spaces of Countable Type

 \

-Let $M(E_A)$ be the topological space of all Borel probability measures on $E_A$ endowed with the topology of weak convergence, and $M_\sg(E_A)$ be its closed subspace consisting of $\sg$-invariant measures.
-Likewise, let $M(J)$ be the topological space of all Borel probability measures on $J$ endowed with the topology of weak convergence, and let $M_T(J)$ be its closed subspace consisting of $T$-invariant measures.
-First we recall the following fact, which is well known in measure theory.
+Let $M(E_A)$ be the topological space of Borel probability measures on $E_A$ with the topology of weak convergence, and $M_\sg(E_A)$ be its closed subspace consisting of $\sg$-invariant measures.
+Likewise, let $M(J)$ be the space of Borel probability measures on $J$ with the topology of weak convergence, and let $M_T(J)$ be its closed subspace of $T$-invariant measures.
+The following fact is well known and easy to prove.

 \blem Let $W$ and $Z$ be Polish spaces.
 Let $\mu$ be a Borel probability measure on $Z$, let $\hat\mu$ be its completion, and denote by $\hat\cB_\mu$ the complete $\sg$-algebra of all $\hat\mu$-measurable subsets of $Z$.
 Let $f:W\to Z$ be a Borel measurable surjection and let $g:W\to\ov\R$ be a Borel measurable function.
 Define the functions $g_*, g^*:Z\to\ov\R$ respectively by